Aion S

-The Aion S is a compact electric sedan produced by Aion, a marque of GAC Group.
+The Aion S is a compact electric sedan produced by GAC Aion.
 It was revealed at Auto Guangzhou of 2018.
 A new variant, the Aion S Plus, was shown in 2021.
+Another new variant, the Aion S Max, went on sale in 2023.

 Overview

 The Aion S was unveiled at Auto Guangzhou in November 2018.
 It went on pre-sale in March 2019 and officially on sale in May 2019.
-It was New Energy's first car under the Aion brand.
+It was GAC New Energy's first car under the Aion brand.

 The first models to launch are the higher trim levels, featuring a 184 hp and 300 Nm electric motor and a NEDC range of 510 km.

 There are 7 trim levels available as of July 2020, with the Mei 580 and Xuan 580 being the lowest trim level available and features a different and cheaper exterior design.
 The Mei 580 and Xuan 580 trim models were launched in July 2020 with a NEDC range of 460 km and 136 hp.

-Specifications
+Being the first car by Aion, the Aion S is also the first car to adopt Aion's design language that differentiates the S, LX, and V from Trumpchi vehicles.
+The front-end on the exterior of the car features LED headlights, and a silver bar starting under a headlight and stretching to the other.
+In the middle of the bar is GAC New Energy's 'G' emblem on the blue background, similar to that of Toyota's, and their Lexus marque, logo highlighted in blue.
+The rear-end features a taillight bar that goes over the 'G' logo on the trunk connecting the two taillights that are not on the trunk.
+The rear also uses retroreflectors on the rear bumper as an alternative to a taillight.

-Battery specifications
+Voice integration in the car allows for control of air conditioning, navigation system, and power windows.
+Alongside the other features is a 12.3-inch infotainment screen.
+To power the interior, the car has clear solar panels on the sunroof.